 Given the potentially high stakes of a business ownership dispute, it is crucial to have the strategic advice and objective insights of an experienced litigator.
 The lasting impact of ownership, partnership, and shareholder disputes cannot be overlooked.
 Wright Commercial Litigation is here to help by working with you to find a real-world practical solution to your Texas business dispute.
 Depending on the type of claim available and potential recoveries, the firm may also be able to handle your ownership dispute on a contingency or hybrid basis (and otherwise offers a reasonable hourly rate or other option).

-Contact the firm today to schedule an initial consultation.
+Contact the firm here to request an initial consultation on your ownership dispute.

 Wright Commercial Litigation serves clients throughout Texas, including in McKinney, Collin County, Dallas County, Denton County, and beyond with their shareholder and ownership dispute claims.